RWS/ISHRemote/Doc/TheExecution-ISHRemote-7.1.md

 # Protocol and Parameter Group Scenarios

+On Tridion Docs 14SPx/14.0.x and earlier, it is always `WcfSoapWithOpenIdConnect`.
+Starting from Tridion Docs 15/15.0.0 most customers will still use `WcfSoapWithOpenIdConnect` authenticated over `UserNameMixed` provided by `ISHSTS`-only.
+Experimenting on Tridion Docs 15/15.0.0 is possible for cmdlets having a side-by-side implementation when using `Protocol` `OpenApiWithOpenIdConnect`; when the OpenAPI implementation is not there, a fall back to `WcfSoapWithOpenIdConnect` will happen.

 1. Explicit parameter group `Protocol`
     1. Use `WcfSoapWithWsTrust`, so SOAP 1.2 end points protected by WS-Federation/WS-Trust
     2. Use `WcfSoapWithOpenIdConnect`, so SOAP 1.2 end points protected by Access Management